Planning to explore Sri Lanka with kids? Here’s our 8 days itinerary to discover Sri Lanka with kids.

 Our evening was adorned with a stupendous performance at Kandy Sri Lankan Cultural Show.
 It’s full of life and color extravaganza.
 Performers with their energetic performances, vivid apparels, compelling folklore tales, perpetual twirling, whirling, and open-air grand finale act make you skip a blink.
 The kids and adults equally enjoy this graceful spectacle.

 We ended our day with a visit to the Tooth Relic Temple.
 Evening ceremony at the temple is truly worth witnessing.
 Though we couldn’t see the Buddha’s sacred tooth relic as it’s housed in a decorative gold structure but the all-embracing experience was beautiful.
 Walking on the streets of Kandy was the highlight of our first day in Sri Lanka.
 Despite all the hustle and bustle, Kandy caught my attention because of its tasteful classical Kandyan and colonial style buildings.
 Busy and vivid markets are worth a stroll.
 Mini-me was in love with tuk-tuks that it became our preferred mode of transportation in Sri Lanka.
+Tuk-tuks are sure to intrigue the little ones while you discover Sri Lanka with kids.

 Day 2: Kandy to Sigiriya/Dambulla / Overnight at Kandy